Quantum LOSR networks cannot generate graph states with high fidelity: Appendix B. Proof of Theorem 1 and Theorem 3

 Without loss of generality, we assume $(A, B, C)$ is the angle in the graph for the graph state, that is, there are only two edges $(A,B)$ and $(A,C)$.
 Now we choose $S_1= g_C^\dagger$, $S_2=g_B$ and $S_4=g_A^t$, then $S_3=g_B g_C^\dagger$.
 The supports of the operators are

 { By grouping the parties into four groups as illustrated in Fig.~\ref{fig:triangle2}, that is,

 One can verify that $\supp(S_i) \cap G_i = \emptyset$, for $i=1,2,3,4$.
-Hence, the first condition in Observation~\ref{ob:general} is satisfied. } { Since the stabilizers $S_i$'s are in product form, to verify the second condition in Observation~\ref{ob:general} is equivalent to verify that $S_3|_{G_2}$ and $S_{4'}|_{G_2}$ has no common eigenvector with eigenvalue $1$. }
+Hence, the first condition in Theorem~\ref{ob:general} is satisfied. } { Since the stabilizers $S_i$'s are in product form, to verify the second condition in Theorem~\ref{ob:general} is equivalent to verify that $S_3|_{G_2}$ and $S_{4'}|_{G_2}$ has no common eigenvector with eigenvalue $1$. }

 As we can see,